A Peripatetic Life

 After his death sentence, Ray takes up travelling with his wife in Europe again, especially in Spain and Cyprus.

 I really enjoyed A Peripatetic Life.
-I felt as if I got to know the author, and even if I didn’t, I have had many of the experiences that he had, although perhaps most British boys of that era did the same sort of things, such as making Airfix kits and hanging them from the ceiling; cycling;
+I felt as if I got to know the author, and even if I didn’t, I have had many of the experiences that he had, although perhaps most British boys of that era did the same sort of things, such as making Airfix kits and hanging them from the ceiling; cycling; going on school outings to Cheddar Gorge; and later, philately, making wine using books and gear from Boots the Chemist, learning languages and working in Germany.
+I even had a scar on my thumb noted in my passport as a distinguishing mark!

 I wish I had met Ray, because I am sure we would have got on well.
 He even talks about Andalusia and Ronda, which is near where I live now!